Enrollment Basics for Health Care, Dental, and Vision Coverage

 Termination of Eligibility

 If you are affected by this rule, you will be notified of the termination date of your SERS health care coverage.
-Because you must be enrolled in SERS’ coverage in order to enroll your spouse and dependents, termination of your eligibility may affect their coverage.
+Because you must be enrolled in SERS’ coverage to enroll your spouse and dependents, termination of your eligibility may affect their coverage.

 Regaining Eligibility